Yippy/wish-tally-sheet/docs/CHANGE_LANGUAGE.md

 # Change Language
 Wish Tally support 13 text language support for Genshin Impact

+## Change Language
+If you prefer seeing the wishes in another language, you can change the language within the Settings

 ## Step 1
 Go to Settings using the cog icon.